tanaikech/ggsrun/help/UpdateHistory.md

     1. Files with large size got to be able to be used.
 In order to download files with large size (several gigabytes), files are saved by chunks.
     1. Some modifications.

+<a name="v151"></a>
+* v1.5.1 (November 2, 2018)
+    1. Removed a bug.
+        - When a file information was retrieved, createdTime and modifiedTime couldn't be seen and the information was incompleted.

 **You can read "How to install" at [here](https://github.com/tanaikech/ggsrun/blob/master/README.md#howtoinstall).**